laurentdjin/ToDoListApp/README.md

 4. installation steps
 5. Launch the application
 #### Option 2: Modify the Application
-1.Download Qt & Qt Creator
+1. Download Qt & Qt Creator
-2.Clone the repository.
+2. Clone the repository.
-3.Open Qt Creator, and then open the .pro project file located in the cloned repository.
+3. Open Qt Creator, and then open the .pro project file located in the cloned repository.
-4.Use Qt Creator to build the project.
+4. Use Qt Creator to build the project.
-5.Run the project.
+5. Run the project.

 ### Team